hihihioli/twidilers/readme.md

 * aonnect the database to the server
 * add some more pages and page content
 * push the old websites maybe
-* work on sign in interface
+* work on sign in interface (specifically lightmode)
 * do the facebook blog feed thing